meilisearch/documentation/learn/core_concepts/relevancy.md

 #### 5. Sort

 Results are sorted **according to parameters decided at query time**.
-When the `sort` ranking rule is in a higher position, sorting is exhaustive: results will be less relevant, but follow the user-defined sorting order more closely.
-When `sort` is in a lower position, sorting is relevant: results will be very relevant, but might not always follow the order defined by the user.
+When the `sort` ranking rule is in a higher position, sorting is exhaustive: results will be less relevant but follow the user-defined sorting order more closely.
+When `sort` is in a lower position, sorting is relevant: results will be very relevant but might not always follow the order defined by the user.

 ::: note
 Differently from other ranking rules, sort is only active for queries containing the [`sort` search parameter](/reference/api/search.md#sort).
-If a search request does not contain `sort` or if its value is invalid, this rule will be ignored.
+If a search request does not contain `sort`, or if its value is invalid, this rule will be ignored.
 :::

 #### 6. Exactness